gitter-badger/open-socialism/introduction.md

 OS core goal is long term human survival.
 Achieving this involves things like sustainable living, advancement of technology and colonization of other planets.

-OS secondary goals are making corruption and power centralization as difficult as possible, keeping a relatively even distribution of wealth, a happy and engaged populace and maximizing productivity and efficiency.
+OS secondary goals are making corruption and power centralization as difficult as possible, keeping a relatively even distribution of wealth whilst rewarding individual effort, a happy and engaged populace and maximizing productivity and efficiency.

 OS is based upon modern technology.
 Not just technology that is currently in existence but technology that is feasible to create.